ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 Music is a way of life in IITR.
-After being classified on the basis of gender, year, branch, group, societies and number of Bun Samosas you can eat in a day, you can be classified on the basis of the kind of Music you listen.
-Music Section of IITR consists of some very remarkable artists of the campus who showcase their talents and semester-long hard -work at shows like _Pehla Nasha, Dhun and Swaranjali._ The diversity of artists in this section is quite unique.
+After being classified on the basis of gender, year, branch, group, societies and number of Bun Samosas you can eat in a day, you can be classified on the basis of the type of Music you listen to.
+Music Section of IITR consists of some very remarkable artists of the campus who showcase their talents and semester-long hard work at shows like _Pehla Nasha, Dhun and Swaranjali._ The diversity of artists in this section is quite unique.
 From Indian classical to western hard rock, this group has all kinds of musicians, each with a distinct taste in Music.
 Selection in this group is based purely on skill.